GEMINI-Medicine/Rgemini/README.md

 <!-- badges: end -->

-## Overview

 `Rgemini` ("Our GEMINI") is a custom R package that provides a variety of functions to perform data analyses with [GEMINI](https://www.geminimedicine.ca/) data.
 All functions have been developed by the GEMINI team and were tested on the current version of the [GEMINI database](https://geminimedicine.ca/the-gemini-database/#data-dictionary).

 ## Installation